openshift-labs/learn-katacoda/gitops/kustomize/01-exploring-kustomize.md

 Since Kubernetes 1.14, The `kubectl` command (and by extention the `oc` cli) has support for Kustomize built in.
-You can see this by running the `oc kustomize --help`{{execute}} command.
+You can see this by running the `kubectl kustomize --help`{{execute}} command.

-Tthe `kustomize build` command.
-Although you can use this to pipe it into the apply command. his is analogous to the `kustomize build` command.
+This runs the `kustomize build` command.
 Although you can use this to pipe it into the apply command, you don't have to.

-The `oc apply` command has the `-k` option that will run the build before it applies the manifest.
+The `kubectl apply` command has the `-k` option that will run the build before it applies the manifest.
 To test this out, first create a project: `oc new-project kustomize-test`{{execute}}

 Next make sure you're on the project: `oc project kustomize-test`{{execute}}

-Finally run the command to build and apply the manifests: `oc apply -k ./`{{execute}}
+Finally run the command to build and apply the manifests: `kubectl apply -k ./`{{execute}}

 > **NOTE** You can pass not only directories, but URLs as well.
 The
 > only requirement is that you have a `kustomization.yaml` file in